perses/perses/docs/cli.md

 To create or update any data in the Perses API, you can use the `apply` command.
 This command can receive the data to create/update from a file or from stdin.

-for example if you want to create a project, you can proceed like that:
+for example, if you want to create a project, you can proceed like that:

 ```bash
 project='{